I am a stock trading dummy

 You should also stay away from technical analysis.
-Technical analysis of market behavior is pseudo science and frequently promoted by snake oil salesmen disguised as brokers and other financial advisors.
+I call it wiggly line theory.
+Technical analysis of market behavior is pseudo science and frequently promoted by snake oil salesmen disguised as brokers and other financial advisers.
 Other technical analysis proponents include trading system vendors and trading system software companies.

 For example, the proponents of technical analysis may tell you to buy XYZ stock when the 15 day moving average crosses the 45 day moving average and then take profits on your positions next year when the stock moves into “overbought” territory provided that the stochastic confirms the sell signal.

 Hogwash and financial sophistry I say.
 Again technical analysis of market behavior is pseudo science and if you are really fascinated by the technical analysis of markets you might also consider the study of cloud formations.
 Both technical analysis and cloud formations have a kind of imaginative beauty to them and both can appear to have shape and meaning.
 But then as the market moves and the winds blow those shapes and meaning disappear and are soon forgotten.
 It is not a good idea to use technical analysis to determine where to put your money.